amperature/gdg/design.md

         },
 ```

-As you can see, there are 4 different rotation states provided, which I call using the rotation variable
+As you can see, there are 4 different rotation states provided, which I call using the rotation variable (which is a number between 1-4).

 ### Rendering Pieces

-Now that I've defined the pieces, it's time to render them!
-This is the function **renderPiece()**, which renders the piece as it comes into the grid.
+Rendering pieces happens in the function **renderPiece()**, which renders the piece as it comes into the grid.

 ```function renderPiece(piece)
     for i, v in ipairs(piece[rotation]) do